Introduction to OCaml

 • Ok means the normal result

-• Error is the error case, which unlike None can include failure data, often a string.
+• Error is the error case, which unlike None can include failure data, usually a string.

 • Again we can do the same kind of pattern match on Ok/Error as above.